nix-community/nix-vscode-extensions/README.md

 })).extensions.x86_64-linux.vscode.golang.go
 ```

+### Note

+- Extension names and publishers are lowercased
+- If an extension's name or publisher start not with a letter, you may access them by quoting the attribute names like vscode."2strangeextension"."3strangepublisher"

 ## Template

 This template shows how you can get a `VSCodium` with a couple of extensions.
 Try it: